JohnLyu2/btor2-select/README.md

 make
 ```

-## Component Verifiers and their Performance
+## Component Verifier Performance Data

-The performance data are stored in `performance_data/performance.table.csv`.
+The performance data of each component verifier are stored in `performance_data/performance.table.csv`.
 They were collected from verifier-instance executions on Ubuntu 22.04 machines, each with a 3.4 GHz CPU (Intel Xeon E3-1230 v5) with 8 processing units and 33 GB of RAM.
 Each task was assigned 2 CPU cores, 15 GB RAM, and 15 min of CPU time limit.
 We used [BenchExec](https://github.com/sosy-lab/benchexec) to ensure reliable resource measurement and reproducible results.

 ## GSoC Results
 We provide a Jupyter Notebook `reproduce_gsoc.ipynb` to interactively reproduce the GSoC results.